 What is Ticket Triage?

-In a fast-paced environment with a constant stream of support tickets, it’s easy for teams to become overwhelmed.
-Without a structured triage system, support backlogs grow, response times slow down, and customer satisfaction declines.
-That’s where a well-defined triage process powered by AI workflow automation can make all the difference.
+In a fast-paced environment with a constant stream of inquiries, teams can easily become overwhelmed.
+Without a structured triage system, support backlogs grow, response times (SLA) slow down, and customer satisfaction declines.
+A well-defined triage process powered by an AI service desk prevents this bottleneck.

 Ticket Triage Levels